peterhinch/micropython-nano-gui/README.md

 When a `Pointer` is instantiated it is assigned to the `Dial` by the `Pointer` constructor.

-The `Pointer` class:
+### Pointer class

 Constructor arg:
  1. `dial` The `Dial` instance on which it is to be dsplayed.

 Methods:
  1. `value` Args:
     * `v=None` The value is a complex number.
-If its magnitude exceeds unity it is reduced (preserving phase) to constrain it to the boundary of the unit circle.
+A magnitude exceeding unity is reduced (preserving phase) to constrain the `Pointer` within the unit circle.
     * `color=None` By default the pointer is rendered in the foreground color of the parent `Dial`.
 Otherwise the passed color is used.
+    Returns the current value.
  2. `text` Updates the label if present (otherwise throws a `ValueError`).
 Args:
     * `text=None` The text to display.
 If `None` displays last value.
     * ` invert=False` If true, show inverse text.